jgrassler/crowbar/doc/barclamp.md

 need to go into the `data bag`.

-For a newly created Barclamp the data bag consists of a _data bag schema_ (`chef/data_bags/crowbar/template-.schema`) and a _default data bag_ (`chef/data_bags/crowbar/template-<your barclamp's name>.json`).
+For a newly created Barclamp the data bag consists of a _data bag schema_ (`chef/data_bags/crowbar/template-mybarclamp.schema`) and a _default data bag_ (`chef/data_bags/crowbar/template-mybarclamp.json`).
 Both are in JSON format.
 The _data bag schema_ describes how your data bag is structured and imposes constraints such as data type and permissible values on individual fields (much like an XML schema).
 It is used to validate your barclamp's parameters, especially when the user edits its parameters directly as JSON, either in the Web UI's raw mode or through the Crowbar command line client.

 The _default data bag_ contains default settings for these parameters where defaults can reasonably be provided.
 There are some special cases such as user